 Green Bowie is the umbrella term used to describe all of the City's environmental initiatives.
 Green Bowie helps the City government, residents, businesses and more to become greener, cleaner, and more sustainable.
 Everyone can be involved in one way or another, for example:

 - Install a rain barrel on your property

 - Purchase/use a compost bin

 - Volunteer with the Green Team for gardening efforts and invasive plant removal

 - Replace older (less energy efficient) light bulbs with LEDs

 - Choose not to use single-use plastic products

 - Drive an electric vehicle

 - Use natural products that do not contain harsh chemicals

-These are all actions that will define the future of Green Bowie.
+These are all actions that will define the future of our Green Bowie.
 Please browse all of the pages in the Green Bowie section to find more green tips about recycling, lawn care, trees, energy efficiency and much more.
 And to learn more about our City goals please view our Sustainability Plan.